drupalwxt/drupalwxt.github.io/content/en/docs/general/installation/_index.en.md

 ### Composer Download

-Run this command and replace DIRECTORY with the directory of your choice this is where Open Social will be installed.
+Run this command and replace DIRECTORY with the directory of your choice this is where WxT will be installed.

 ```sh
 composer self-update